Management and Technology (TUM-BWL)

 What does this program cover?

-The program combines courses in management (70% of your studies) with options in engineering or natural sciences (30%).
+The program combines courses in management (70% of your studies) with options in engineering – natural or life sciences (30%).
 We also leave you plenty of room for specialization and pursuing the areas that interest you most.
 Our teaching draws on the latest research and state-of-the-art industrial practice.
 As well as lectures, we run regular tutorials and small-group seminars.
 Practical experience is ensured through project work.
 When you are nearing graduation, our excellent Career Service Center is at your disposal to help you launch your professional career.
 We have strong connections to many leading firms, including BMW, BCG, Commerzbank, E.ON, Siemens and Telefónica O2 Germany.

 How is the program structured?